usegraffy/graffy/pages/learn/00-Tutorial.md

 ## A place for data

 Our data model will have two entities, users - with names and avatars - and messages - with text, timestamp and a link to the sender.
-We'll be storing everything in memory.

 We'll write this as a Graffy module, `GraffyChat.js`.
 First, we will set up the database.